 A couple of cakes purchased from your local bakeshop is what is just required for this birthday cake hack.
 “Slice one cake in half and place the base onto your serving plate.
 Then, add a little store-bought chocolate icing before placing the second mud cake on top,” exclaims Lauren.

-“Add a thin layer of icing around the sides of the mud cake and place Kit Kat pieces around the edge (you will need three blocks of Kit Kat chocolate to do this) and then add the remaining icing to the top of the cake and decorate with your child’s favourite lollies and chocolates,” she notes.
-Simply a cake walk!
+“Add a thin layer of icing around the sides of the mud cake and place Kit Kat pieces around the edge (you will need three blocks of Kit Kat chocolate to do this) and then add the remaining icing to the top of the cake and decorate with your child’s favorite lollies and chocolates,” she notes.
+Simply a cakewalk!

 “Construction Cakes are my favorite cakes to make because it really doesn’t matter how messy they are,” remarks Lauren.
 In this particular cake hack, the necessary ingredients are a couple of cakes purchased from the store, chocolate icing, Maltesers and Crunchie pieces (or any preferred chocolate), and several toy diggers.

 “To assemble, remove the icing from one of the mud cakes and place the cake onto your serving plate.
 Place a little icing on top before adding the second mud cake,” explains Lauren.
 “Then it’s time to have fun by ‘excavating’ part of the cake and decorating with more icing and using the chocolate pieces as boulders.”

 “My kids love their favorite superhero, toys or characters being on their birthday cakes, and I love how easy it is to put these type of cakes together,” shares Lauren.
 The only items required are a store-purchased cake, a bucket of vanilla icing, lollipops for decoration, food coloring, and several figurines or toys that are suitable to the theme.